Coalition of the willing to reconvene ‘in weeks’ as UK pushes Russian oil cap

 The leader first said he would be open to such a move in March.

-Mr Zelensky is attending the G7 conference in Kananaskis, along with leaders from Canada, the US, France, Italy, Japan, Germany and Britain.
+Mr Zelensky attended the G7 conference in Kananaskis, along with leaders from Canada, the US, France, Italy, Japan, Germany and Britain.

 As well as sanctions on Russia’s shadow fleet, Britain has also targeted two UK residents – Vladimir Pristoupa and Olech Tkacz – who the Government said had operated “a shadowy network of shell companies” aiding Moscow.